swcarpentry/matlab-novice-inflammation/04-cond.md

 > end
 > ~~~
 >
-> 2. Write a function called `near` that returns `1`
+> 2. Write a script called `near` that performs a test on two variables, and displays `1`
->  when its first parameter is within 10% of its second
+>  when the first variable is within 10% of the other
 >  and `0` otherwise.
 Compare your implementation with
->  your partner's: do you return the same answer for
+>  your partner's: do you get the same answer for
 >  all possible pairs of numbers?

-Another thing to realize is that `if` statements can be combined with loops just as easily as they can be combined with functions.
+Another thing to realize is that `if` statements can be also combined with loops.
 For example, if we want to sum the positive numbers in a list, we can write
 this: